I was born pushing myself into everything I do in life – always looking for the next challenge and life-changing experience.

-Inna Hudaya was born in and grew up in a fundamentalist family in Tasikmalaya, West Java.
-She spent her early education in a religious and homogenous environment.
-While she believes that religion should bring her peace and love, she witnessing that people around her mistreated women and shows hatred toward others.
-She always questioning about pluralism and her freedom, because everything which has been happening in the family, was her family decision, including her education.
+I was raised and grew up in a conservative family.
+I spent my early education in a religious and homogenous environment.
+While I believe that religion should bring peace and love, but it’s not the reality that I’m facing during my childhood.
+I witnessing that people around me mistreated women and shows hatred toward others.
+Since I was the little girl I always questioning about pluralism and freedom, because everything which has been happening in the family, was the family decision.
+During my childhood,

-She understood the power of the technology and internet to deliver short forms and informative content for abortion counseling, in 2007 Inna joined forces with Grace Susetyo and Kiki Nikijuluw to launch a hotline for post-abortion counseling program, what began as an experiment to see if one person could use the information and counseling service to help themselves recover from their trauma, fueled only by social media, propelled the creation of Samsara, a non-profit organization dedicated for all women with unwanted pregnancy to ensure they will receive counselling and support they needed.
+I understood the power of technology and how it could shape women’s health.
+In 2007 I joined forces with Kiki Nikijuluw to launch a hotline for post-abortion counseling program, what began as an experiment to see if one person could use the information and counseling service to help themselves recover from their trauma, fueled only by social media, propelled the creation of Samsara, a non-profit organization dedicated for all women with unwanted pregnancy to ensure they will receive counseling and support they needed.

-As the Director of Samsara, her leadership style underline the importance of empowerment and meaningful participation of young people.
-She challenge everyone to join forces with Samsara as a life-changing opportunities.
+My leadership philosophy underlines on the importance of empowerment and meaningful participation of young people.
+I challenge everyone to join forces with Samsara as a life-changing opportunity.
 This is a true “experimental learning process” for all the team, member, and beneficiaries of Samsara.